pokt-network/pocket-ios-eth/README.md

 # pocket-ios-eth
 An Ethereum Plugin for the [Pocket iOS SDK](https://github.com/pokt-network/pocket-ios-sdk) that conforms to the `PocketPlugin` interface.
 Uses `web3.swift` and `Cryptoswift` for core cryptography and Ethereum related functions.
+Conforms to the Pocket API guidelines.

 # Install
 Need to install the following pod in your Podfile: